dzackgarza/Notes/Class_Notes/2019/Analysis/Review/Notes.md

 >
 > *Step 3:* Show that $f\in X$:
 >
 > The uniform limit of continuous functions is continuous.
+(Note: in other cases, you might need to show the limit is bounded, or has bounded derivative, or whatever other conditions define $X$.)
 > $\qed$